 Sustainable Development stands for meeting the needs of present generations without jeopardizing the ability of futures generations to meet their own needs – in other words, a better quality of life for everyone, now and for generations to come.
 It offers a vision of progress that integrates immediate and longer-term objectives, local and global action, and regards social, economic and environmental issues as inseparable and interdependent components of human progress.

-Sustainable development will not be brought about by policies only: it must be taken up by society at large as a principle guiding the many choices each citizen makes every day, as well as the big political and economic decisions that have.
+Sustainable development will not be brought about by policies only: it must be taken up by society at large as a principle guiding the many choices each citizen makes every day, as well as the big political and economic decisions that have to be taken.
 This requires profound changes in thinking, in economic and social structures and in consumption and production patterns.

 In July 2009 the Commission adopted the 2009 Review of EU SDS.
-It underlines that in recent years the EU has mainstreamed sustainable development into a broad range of its policies.
+It underlined that in recent years the EU has mainstreamed sustainable development into a broad range of its policies.
 In particular, the EU has taken the lead in the fight against climate change and the promotion of a low-carbon economy.
 At the same time, unsustainable trends persist in many areas and the efforts need to be intensified.
-The review takes stock of EU policy measures in the areas covered by the EU SDS and launches a reflection on the future of the EU SDS and its relation to the Lisbon strategy.

 The European Economic and Social Committee also adopted an opinion with regard to the EU SDS review.